Din-BL/Angular-CRM/README.md

 ### Angular Server<br>
 Open a terminal in the root directory of the project.<br>
+Install dependencies by running npm install<br>
-Run ng serve --open to start the Angular server and open a browser window.<br>
+Run ng serve --open to start the Angular server and open a browser window.

 ### REST API Server<br>
 Open a new terminal in the root directory of the project.<br>
-Navigate to the server directory and run npm install.<br>
+Navigate to the server directory.<br>
+Install dependencies by running npm install<br>
 Run npm start to start the REST API server.<br>

 The app should now be running and you can access it by navigating to http://localhost:4200 in your browser.
 If you encounter any issues, please refer to the documentation or raise an issue on the repository.